 Born in Hull, Jenny trained at the Royal Ballet School before joining Birmingham Royal Ballet in 2001.
 After her career as a professional dancer she completed the Royal Academy of Dance PDTD and graduated from the University of Birmingham with a MA in Applied Dance.
 Following her retirement in 2007 she continued her academic studies completing her MPhil degree and joined Birmingham Royal Ballet’s Department for Learning.
 As Manager for Learning she went on to deliver, create, technique and repertoire projects in education and community contexts, nationally and internationally.

 Since 2012 Jenny has continued to develop her career as a freelance dance artist alongside bringing up her two young children.
 She now works for Birmingham Royal Ballet, The Royal Ballet School, Royal Academy of Dance, English National Ballet and DanceXchange.
-Jenny has recently completed her Postural Stability Instructor qualification and is currently delivering on BRB’s Dance to Health project working with people at risk of falls.
-In 2017 jenny artistically co-led, with Rachel Hester, the Cinderella Dreams Project.
-In spring 2018 Jenny was delighted to be offered the opportunity to deliver Sleeping Beauty Dreams and showcasing Sir Peter Wright’s beautiful production under the management of the Engagement and Participation Department of Birmingham Royal Ballet.
+Jenny has recently completed her Postural Stability Instructor qualification and is currently delivering on Birmingham Royal Ballet's Dance to Health project working with people at risk of falls.
+In 2017 Jenny artistically co-led, with Rachel Hester, the Cinderella Dreams project for Birmingham Royal Ballet; since then they have repeated the project for the 2018 Sleeping Beauty Dreams and 2020 Swan Lake Dreams.

 Jenny and Andrew both work as part of the Dance Track team when identifying workshops in schools through the spring term.